Semhal22/alx-low_level_programming/0x0A-argc_argv/README.md

 2. A program that prints all arguments it receives
 3. A program that multiplies two numbers, if no arguments prints Error and return 1
-4. A program that adds positibe numbers, if no number is passed, it prints 0, if symbols are passed prints Error
+4. A program that adds positibe numbers, if no number is passed, it prints 0, if symbols are passed prints Error Write a program that prints the minimum number of coins to make change for an amount of money